REAP the Experts: Why Pruning Prevails for One-Shot MoE compression: Motivation

-\paragraph{Two operations at fixed compression.} To analyse the fundamental difference between compression operations, we focus on the elementary case of reducing two experts, $(f_i, f_j)$, to one.
-This pairwise analysis is the building block for any larger merge within a cluster. \emph{Pruning} removes expert $j$ and re-normalizes the router outputs over the remaining $K-1$ experts, producing a new set of gates $\bar{g}(x)$. \emph{Merging} replaces $(f_i,f_j)$ with a new expert $\tilde f$.
-Existing one-shot expert merging methods such as \gls{hcsmoe} and \gls{msmoe} sum the gates for the original experts $g_i(x) + g_j(x)$.
+\paragraph{Two operations at fixed compression.} To analyse the fundamental difference between compression operations, we focus on the elementary case of reducing two experts, $(f_i, f_j)$, to one by comparing the mean squared reconstruction error, $\mathcal{E} = || h(x) - \hat h(x)||_2^2$ where $\hat h(x)$ is output of the layer after compression. \emph{Pruning} removes expert $j$ and re-normalizes the router outputs over the remaining $K-1$ experts. \emph{Merging} replaces $(f_i,f_j)$ with a new expert $\tilde f$.
+Existing one-shot expert merging methods such as \gls{hcsmoe} and \gls{msmoe} sum the gates of the original experts $g_i(x) + g_j(x)$.
 The pruned, $\bar h(x)$, and merged, $\tilde h(x)$, layer outputs are